Are you trying to figure out where to start with shopping for school lunch packing?

 - Sliced lunchmeat: At least turkey and ham, and occasionally I will buy roast beef, pastrami, or salami.

 - Blocks of cheese: I always have at least one big block of cheddar cheese in my fridge.
 We slice it for sandwiches, cut in cubes for more of a snack box type lunch, and shred it for quesadillas, nachos, burritos.
-If I'm feeling crunched for time then I will sometimes buy sliced and/or grated cheese.

 - Packaged snack cheeses: cheese sticks, those round Babybel cheeses, we love the little cheddar Tillamoos from Tillamook, sometimes other shapes and sizes.